-Analysis Grid — the default data viewer containing expandable parent and child message rows in tree-grid format that provides the core analysis surface for captured messages.
+Analysis Grid — a tree grid type data viewer that has expandable parent and child message rows in tree-grid format that provides the core analysis surface for loaded or captured message data.

-Protocol Dashboard — a configurable Chart viewer that provides high-level data summaries.
+Protocol Dashboard — a configurable graphic visualizer type data viewer that provides high-level data summaries.

-SMB Reads and Writes — a configurable Chart viewer that provides a high-level view of SMB protocol file operation activities and statistics in an x-y coordinate display of message nodes across the time boundaries of a trace, along with adjustable time window slider controls.
+SMB Reads and Writes — a configurable grid, timeline, and graphic visualizer type viewer that provides a high-level view of SMB protocol file operation activities and statistics in an x-y coordinate display of message nodes across the time boundaries of a trace, along with adjustable time window slider controls.

-To learn more about the previously described data viewers, along with the tool, annotation, diagnosis, and other windows with which they interact, see the Viewing Message Data section of this documentation.
+To learn more about the previously described data viewers, along with the Tool Windows with which they interact, see the Viewing Message Data section of this documentation.

 ConceptsSpecifying Data Viewers